neelkamath/crystal-skull/README.md

 CI/CD is setup to automatically update the hosted documentation and development server for all commits to the `master` branch which have passed the tests.

+Create a GitHub release for every new HTTP API version.

 ## Credits

 The template for the README's description came from [Joel on Software](https://www.joelonsoftware.com/2002/05/09/product-vision/).